 What are the NAP sample assessments?

-Three sample assessments are administered nationally in Australia: NAP- Civics and Citizenship (NAP-CC), NAP-science literacy (NAP-SL), and NAP-Informational and Communication Technology Literacy (NAP-ICTL).
+Three sample assessments are administered nationally in Australia: NAP- Civics and Citizenship (NAP-CC), NAP-science literacy (NAP-SL), and NAP-Information and Communication Technology Literacy (NAP-ICTL).

 Each assessment is administered once every three years on a rolling basis.
-For example, NAP-CC was administered in 2016 and students will sit NAP-ICTL in late 2017.
-Next year, students will sit NAP-SL.
+For example, NAP-CC was administered in 2016 and students sat NAP-ICTL in late 2017.
+This year, students will sit NAP-SL and this is the first time Year 10 students will be included in the sample.

 Why do Australian schools participate in the sample assessments?